EOSIO/ricardian-spec/README.md

 * Action values will be given the `action` class (e.g., `<div class="variable action">value</div>`)
 * Clause values will be given the `clauses` class (e.g., `<div class="variable clauses">value</div>`)

-In cases where this default variable wrapping can cause problems (e.g. a variable containing a URL that becomes the value of an HREF attribute) there are additional Handlebars handlers to override the default behavior.
+In cases where this default variable wrapping can cause problems (e.g. a variable containing a URL that becomes the value of an HREF attribute) there are additional Handlebars helpers to override the default behavior.

-* To prevent an individual variable from being wrapped, use the `nowrap` handler.
+* To prevent an individual variable from being wrapped, use the `nowrap` helper.

   For example, to create a link with unwrapped individual variables: